Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Italian Honeymoon Amid the Coronavirus Outbreak-Day 2

 We awakened the next day, rested and ready to explore Venice.
 Sounds from outside always captured our attention.
-It was a new experience to heart a water ambulance or police unit racing down the canal.
+It was a new experience to hear a water ambulance or police unit racing down the canal.
 So, we were driven to throw open the window of our room and just enjoy the sights and sounds.

 At the water bus stop below, we watched the hustle and bustle of locals and others coming and going, as well as deliveries at the stop.
 Boxes, laden with fresh fruits and vegetables, were stacked on the supply boats.
 Delivery persons stacked them on hand trucks and rolled them down the narrow streets out of our site to their customers.